- This post contains affiliate links. Read more here.

 - Durable mesh visibility panels.
 Do you want to be able to see your pet from the top while you are walking?
 Can your pet easily see out?

 - Storage features.
-Some strollers have convenient cup holders and/or baskets underneath, others just have a pocket or two.
+Some strollers have convenient cup holders and/or baskets underneath, while others just have a pocket or two.

 - Secure closures.
 Do you need zippers with locks?